 We are an early-stage medical device company and our mission is to provide medical facilities with an effective, efficient and affordable means to safely dispose of contaminated fluids generated in the operating room and other similar medical locations in a manner that protects hospital workers from exposure and is environmentally friendly.
 We have obtained patent rights in the United States and Europe to our Streamway TM Fluid Management System ("FMS") and will distribute our products to medical facilities where bodily and irrigation fluids produced during surgical procedures must be contained, measured, documented and disposed.
 Our products minimize the exposure potential to the healthcare workers who handle such fluids.
 Our goal is to create products that dramatically reduce staff exposure without significant changes to established operative procedures, historically a major stumbling block to innovation and product introduction.
-In addition to simplifying the handling of these fluids, our technologies will provide cost savings to facilities over the aggregate costs incurred today using the traditional canister method of collection, neutralization and disposal.
-Our products will be sold through independent distributors and manufacturers representatives in the United States and Europe, initially, and eventually to other areas of the world.
+In addition to simplifying the handling of these fluids, our technologies will provide cost savings to facilities over the aggregate costs and manufacturers representatives in the United States and Europe, initially, and eventually to other areas of the world.